sematext/sematext-logsene-android/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"></uses-permission>
 ```

-We send the data in batches to preserve battery (every 60s), or if we have more than 10 events queued up.
-We also save the events while the device is offline so you don't have to worry about losing any data.
-By default we will keep up to 5,000 events while offline.
+The library sends data in batches to preserve battery (every 60s), or if there are more than 10 events queued up.
+Events are saved while the device is offline so you don't have to worry about losing any data.
+By default the library keeps up to 5,000 events while offline.
 All of this is taken care of by our Android Service, so you will need to configure it.
 Add the following inside the application manifest (inside `<application>`):

 ```xml
 <service